 Jaguar doesn’t have the best reliability record, but given that electric powertrains have very few moving parts it’s likely that the I-Pace will keep you moving, no problem.
 There’s also masses of safety equipment as standard and the I-Pace received the maximum five-star score in Euro NCAP's independent safety evaluation.

 Jaguar I-Pace reliability & problems

-Given its fewer moving parts, the electric I-Pace’s motor should be more reliable than any petrol or diesel engine, although of course there are plenty of ancillary electronics and mechanical components in the suspension that have just as much potential for problems.
+Given its fewer moving parts, the electric I-Pace’s motor should be more reliable than any petrol or diesel engine, although of course there are plenty of ancillary electronics and mechanical components in the suspension charging hardware that have potential for problems.

-Euro NCAP crash-tested the I-Pace and awarded it the maximum five-star rating – the same as for all other Jaguars.
+Euro NCAP crash-tested the I-Pace in 2018 and awarded it the maximum five-star rating – the same as for all other Jaguars.
 Standard safety equipment includes traffic-sign recognition, lane-keeping assistance, tiredness warning, autonomous emergency braking at city speeds and a rear cross-traffic monitor.
 SE spec and above gets the Drive Pack, comprising blind-spot monitoring, adaptive cruise control and high-speed emergency braking.